vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 ## Modifying and saving a PyTorch docker container to include new libraries
 1. Launch the PyTorch docker container using the steps above.

-2. Once in the docker container do a `pip install` of the missing libraries.
+2. Once in the docker container perform a `pip install` of the missing libraries.

 3. Make a second SSH connection into the DGX.